 - Boiled eggs

 After you make your menu map, flip the paper over and create a shopping list using the ingredients you’ll need for those recipes.
 I like to divide my shopping list into four simple categories: Cold, Dry, Produce, and Miscellaneous.
 This system will save you time from trying to categorize everything you need!
 I explained how to organize a grocery shopping trip in more detail HERE.

-If you’re using our cookbook for meal inspiration, you can take advantage of the shopping list generator that comes with the book.
+If you’re using my cookbook for meal inspiration, you can take advantage of the shopping list generator that comes with the book.

 Add some fruits and veggies to your shopping list that you can mix and match with meals to create quick side dishes.
 For the most budget-friendly options, look for produce that is in season.
 (Here are printable produce guides for spring, summer, and fall.)
 Lastly, add any healthy snack supplies you need, like almonds or popcorn kernels.

 After your shopping trip, stick the menu map to your fridge or bulletin board.
 Each night before bed, glance at your menu map and decide what you’ll make the next day.
 Pull any items out of the freezer that need to be refrigerated and defrosted overnight.